grimfang/rising_reloaded/README.md

 Rising Reloaded
 =======
 * Master Branch is the active Development Branch.
-A semi-rewrite on the original rising game while integrating rising into the Meotech "Engine"
+* A semi-rewrite on the original rising game while integrating rising into the Meotech "Engine".

 --------------------------------------------------------------------
 ### About ###